Borovaneca/CarWash/README.md

 * **Mapping**

-1. **`MapStruct`** - In this project, we employ [MapStruct](https://mapstruct.org/) to simplify the mapping between different types of objects, particularly between entity models and DTOs (Data Transfer Objects).
+1. **`MapStruct`** - In this project, I employ [MapStruct](https://mapstruct.org/) to simplify the mapping between different types of objects, particularly between entity models and DTOs (Data Transfer Objects).
 MapStruct is a convenient and efficient code generation library that automates the process of mapping by generating mapping code during the compilation phase.

 ---